-In 2010, our annual revenue was \$1.10 billion and our operating margin was 6.7%; compared to annual revenue of \$1.17 billion in 2009 and an operating margin of 8.6%.
-As detailed in the section "How We Determine Executive Compensation" under the heading "Funding for Cash Incentives under the MIP and Discretionary Cash Bonuses," we paid aggregate cash bonuses of \$810,000 in the fourth quarter of 2010 to our non-executive MIP participants.
-In 2010, we also paid aggregate MIP bonuses of \$345,000 to our named executive officers under the 2009 MIP based upon our performance in 2009.
-In 2010, equity awards to our named executive officers represented between approximately 50% to approximately 95% of the total compensation of our named executive officers, continuing our focus on long-term equity awards to attract and retain executive officers and to motivate our executive team to improve our long-term financial performance.
-Our Compensation Committee continues to review our compensation programs to ensure that our compensation goals are achieved.
+In 2011, our annual revenue was \$1.18 billion and our operating margin was 7.9%; compared to annual revenue of \$1.10 billion in 2010 and an operating margin of 6.7%.
+As detailed in the section "How We Determine Executive Compensation" under the heading "Funding for Cash Incentives under the MIP and Discretionary Cash Bonuses," we authorized aggregate cash bonuses of \$3,000,000 during 2011 to our non-executive MIP participants.
+In 2011, we also paid aggregate discretionary retention bonuses of \$550,000 to our named executive officers.
+In 2011, equity awards to our named executive officers represented between approximately 45% and approximately 99% of the total compensation of our named executive officers; continuing our focus on long-term equity awards to attract and retain executive officers and to motivate our executive team to improve our long-term financial performance.
+Our Compensation Committee continues to review our compensation programs to ensure that our compensation goals are achieved through these compensation programs.